AbuKhayrAZ/AbuKhayrAZ/README.md

 AbuKhayrAZ/AbuKhayrAZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

-Highly motivated and results-oriented Data Analyst with over 3 years of experience leveraging expertise in Microsoft Suite (Excel, Power BI, Word, PowerPoint) and Python programming language to transform raw data into actionable insights.
-Proven ability to collaborate effectively with various teams to understand their data needs, conduct in-depth analyses, and translate findings into clear and compelling visualizations.
-Passionate about helping businesses optimize performance and make data-driven decisions.
+Results-driven Data Analyst with over 4 years of experience in data analysis, data entry, and customer relationship management.
+Proficient in Microsoft Excel, Power BI, SQL, PowerPoint, Python, and Microsoft Access.
+Skilled in transforming complex data into actionable insights, creating interactive dashboards, and automating data processes.
+Experienced in using CRM tools like Zendesk to enhance customer relationships and streamline operations.
+Adept at presenting data-driven findings to stakeholders to support strategic decision-making.
+Seeking to leverage my analytical skills and technical expertise to contribute to the success of your Organization.